Demy de Zeeuw: NAC Breda

 After leaving Spartak Moscow, de Zeeuw was linked with a move to New York Cosmos and various Dutch clubs, including his former club, Go Ahead Eagles and NAC Breda.
 After spending six months as a free agent, he made himself publicity available after posting it on LinkedIn.
 On 7 February 2015, de Zeeuw signed an amateur deal with Dutch Eredivisie team NAC Breda until the end of the season.
 Because of Dutch football regulations, de Zeeuw's amateur deal was turned into a professional deal on 10 February 2015.

 He made his debut for the club against ADO Den Haag on 14 February 2015 and scored twice, as NAC Breda lost 3–2.
 In a follow–up match against SC Cambuur, de Zeeuw set up one a goal for Adnane Tighadouini, who went on to score twice, in a 2–1 win.
 Since joining NAC Breda, he quickly established himself in the first team, playing in the midfield position.
 In the league's play-off spot, de Zeeuw played all four matches, as he failed to help the club avoid relegation after losing to Roda JC through away goal.
-At the end of the 2014–15 season, de Zeeuw went on to make sixteen appearances and scoring two times in all competitrions.
+At the end of the 2014–15 season, de Zeeuw went on to make sixteen appearances and scoring two times in all competitions.
 Following this, he was released by NAC Breda.

 De Zeeuw spent a year being a free agent before announcing his retirement from professional football in October 2016.